IamIsthill/wallet-express/docs/api/transaction.md

 ### Description

-This retrieves the transaction under an account.
-The provided identifier will be used for cross verification
+This endpoint fetches the details of a transaction associated with a specific account.
+The transactionId is cross-verified against the provided accountId to ensure ownership and validity.

 ### Authorization